-- Tie down capacity for seated throws i.e drilled holes in the circle to affix a rail to accommodate a seated throws chair, ratchets to strap the chair down (min.
-5) - see more details specifications in event section - A seated throws platform may be used if there are no rails in your throws circle.
-Please visit the Para Throws Manual for more information - All implement weights applicable to Para throws (including lighter weights such as 0.75lbs disc, 2.0kg shot).
+- Tie-down capacity for seated throws i.e., drilled holes in the circle to affix a rail to accommodate a seated throws chair, ratchets to strap the chair down (min.
+5) see more details specifications in event section - Note: If your facility is not currently equipped with these, it is worth raising the issue with your facility manager.
+Most municipalities have funding or grants available to help improve the accessibility of their facilities. - When securing the rails on the throwing circle, ensure that the bolt used to secure the rails on the circle are anchored deep enough into a solid foundation (i.e., concrete) to ensure it does not lift when in use.
+Asphalt is too soft and will cause the rails to lift. - A seated throws platform may be used if there are no rails in your throws circle.
+Please visit the Para Throws Manual for more information - Additional volunteers may be required to supported seated throws events.
+See the section on volunteers below. - All implement weights applicable to Para throws (including lighter weights such as 0.75lbs disc, 2.0kg shot).
 Please refer the appendix in the WPA Rules and Regulations - All implements required for Para throws (discus, shot, javelin and club throw).
-If you don't have clubs, please reach out for info on where to purchase them or to be connected with a club to borrow them from. - Guide and Assistant vests for Visually Impaired athletes and guides.
+If you don't have clubs, please reach out to para@athletics.ca for info on where to purchase them or to be connected with a club to borrow them from. - Guide and Assistant vests for Visually Impaired athletes and guides.